Last Updated on

 - Check limousine bus schedule here

 Whether you are travelling from either east or west of Onomichi, you can arrive directly into Onomichi Station.
 Check Hyperdia for schedules and fares.
 Here are a few sample routes:

-- Cost: from ¥8,820 (covered by Japan Rail Pass except for Nozomi and Mizuho trains)
+- Cost: from ¥8,000 (covered by JR Pass except for Nozomi and Mizuho trains)

-- Hiroshima Station to Mihara Station (JR Tokaido-Sanyo)
+- JR Shinkansen: from Hiroshima Station to Mihara Station

-- Cost: from ¥3,740 (covered by Japan Rail Pass except for Nozomi and Mizuho trains)
+- Cost: from ¥3,630 (covered by JR Pass except for Nozomi and Mizuho trains)

 - Guesthouse Anago ($) – just off the hondori (main shopping street), you can get a bunk bed in a renovated guesthouse.
 The building was formerly a fabric store.

 - Sima Inn ($$) – sleep on tatami mats in a traditional Japanese room in the renovated space.